quevon/doctor-prescription-tracker-app/README.md

 ## User Stories
 ### Requirements:
-1. As a User I want to register my doctor so that I could track who are my doctors 2.As a User I want to register the medicine provided by the doctor so that I could reuse them again in future prescriptions
+1. As a User I want to register my doctor so that I could track who are my doctors
+2. As a User I want to register the medicine provided by the doctor so that I could reuse them again in future prescriptions
 3. As a User I want to note down the prescription sent by my doctor so that I could keep track what are my needed medicine
 4. As a user I want to track the cost of each medicine listed in the prescription
 5. As a user I want to see the total cost for each prescription.